Page contents

 - Third, be aware of your surroundings and protect your PIN when entering it into the machine

-- Fourth, check your bank account statements regularly to ensure that there are no unauthorized withdrawals.
+- Fourth, check your bank account statements regularly to ensure no unauthorized withdrawals.
 If you notice any suspicious activity on your account, immediately report it to your bank.

 Overall, using an ATM in Greece is safe if you take precautions and use common sense as you would when traveling to any country (or even your home country!).

-Cash Vs. Credit Card Abroad – Which Is Best
+Cash Vs. Credit & Bank Card In Greece – Which Is Best

 There are a few things to consider when deciding whether to use cash or credit cards abroad.
-The first is whether the country you’re visiting has ATM access and reliable banking infrastructure.
+The first consideration is whether the visiting country, like Greece, has ATM access for Visa or MasterCard and a reliable banking infrastructure.
 Greece has both, so using a credit card isn’t an issue.

 The second thing to consider is what kind of traveler you are.
 If you like to keep track of your spending and budget carefully, using a credit card can be an excellent way to do that.
 Your credit card statement lets you easily see how much you’ve spent in a day, week, or month.